Aggressive and resourceful advocates from the outset of every case

 Our attorneys seek at all times to obtain favorable outcomes as cost effectively and as quickly as possible.
 Our earned reputation as aggressive and resourceful litigators enhances our ability to pursue a variety of tactics to settle class actions early on, without signaling a lack of resolve to defend the litigation with vigor.
 When involved in the case at an early stage our class action lawyers can assist in evaluating the merits of the claims, potential removal, and class certification strategies, and help to determine whether an early attempt at settlement is possible and in our client’s best interest.

 - Represented JPMorgan Chase and its former mortgage servicing arm, Chase Home Finance, LLC, in several class action matters in which the respective plaintiffs asserted a variety of state and federal consumer protection related statutes in New Jersey federal court.
-The Firm was successful in having those cases dismissed on pre-answer motions to dismiss for failure to state claims, for lack of standing and / or for lack of subject matter jurisdiction.
+The Firm's attorneys were successful in having those cases dismissed on pre-answer motions to dismiss for failure to state claims, for lack of standing and / or for lack of subject matter jurisdiction.

 - Represented JPMorgan Chase in the Southern District of New York against borrowers asserting claims on behalf of themselves and a putative class under the FDCPA, after JPMC obtained Washington Mutual Bank (“WaMu”) and certain of its assets, including mortgage loans, out of receivership from the FDIC.
 The issues, novel to the Southern District of New York and the Second Circuit at the time, involved whether JPMC was a creditor pursuing its own debt or whether it was a debt collector pursuing the debt of another and, thus, subject to the FDCPA.
 The Southern District granted summary judgment in JPMC’s favor and denied class certification.
 On reconsideration, JPMC prevailed.